Welcome to EvCC Running Start

 Why: College is expensive.
 Running Start is not.; Running Start saves you tons of money since the tuition is paid by the school.
 You will also save time because the courses you take in Running Start count as college credit and also as High School Graduation credits.
 In addition, universities are looking for students who challenge themselves while in high school.
 What better way to challenge yourself then to take college classes at a college while you are still in high school!
 The reasons are endless!

 Want to learn more?
-Attend an Information Session or watch it online!
+Attend an Information Session

 ORCA is a unique opportunity using the framework of Running Start and the resources of Everett Community College.